praveenInspoworks/inspocrm_whatsapp_provider_web/README.md

-# InspoCRM - Complete Tenant Onboarding Implementation
+# HotKup - WhatsApp Provider Platform

 ## 🚀 Overview

-This is a **complete, production-ready** tenant onboarding implementation for InspoCRM, featuring a full-stack solution with React frontend and Java Spring Boot backend.
+**HotKup** is a **complete, production-ready** WhatsApp Business API provider platform, featuring a full-stack solution with React frontend and Java Spring Boot backend.
 The implementation follows enterprise-grade security standards and provides a seamless user experience for tenant registration, email verification, password setup, and login.

+**HotKup** enables businesses to connect to WhatsApp Business API through multiple providers (Meta, Twilio, Gupshup, 360Dialog) and manage their WhatsApp messaging, campaigns, and CRM functionality in one unified platform.

 ## 📋 Table of Contents